-1) Make the sleeve smaller by sewing the sleeve seam closer together. (not pictured, but it’s pretty self-exaplanatory)
+1) Make the sleeve smaller by sewing the sleeve seam closer together at the underside. (not pictured, but it’s pretty self-explanatory)

 2) Match the sleeve seam to the shirt body side seam while pinning, and gather or ease the excess fabric at the sleeve cap to create a “puffed-sleeve” look.